 I couldn’t sleep at night; I will just lay still gazing into an empty space.When my boyfriend visited, I felt a lot better and I saw a reason to live although it didn’t last long; the day he left, my world shattered.

 I suddenly felt empty once again and I went back into the endless darkness I was used to.
 I even forgot to eat on some days or maybe I didn’t have the appetite to eat anything.
 My phone too became useless to me.

 The few times I managed to eat, I dumped the dirty dishes in a corner until greenish mould gathered on top of them.

 Often, in the middle of eating, reading or watching a movie, I would feel a crushing urge to cry and tears would stream down my cheeks with choking sobs that threatened to give me a cardiac arrest.

 I even stopped going to class or even church; it was meaningless.

 I realized I was depressed and I needed to come out of it before I started nurturing thoughts of harming myself.
 It took me a long time before I could genuinely smile again.

-I want to share the few steps I took to get out of depression; it may help someone out there who is going through a similar condition.
+I want to share with you how to deal with depression in 8 easy steps.
+These are the few steps I took to get out of depression; it may help someone out there who is going through a similar condition.